jawuanlewis/hangman-web-app/README.md

 ## Project Description

 This is source code for my own personal, web-based version of the game **_Hangman_**.
-There are currently 8 available themes of words for players to guess:
+There are 8 available themes of words for players to guess:

 - movies, video games, sports, idioms, TV shows, food, animals, and cities